microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 ### Motion overrides

-To override motion used in a component, we can utilize the `motion` prop that accepts a React component.
+The proposed solution suggests introducing a `motion` prop to override the motion used in a component, functioning similarly to the existing Slots API.
 For example:

 ```tsx
 import { Dialog, DialogSurface } from '@fluentui/react-components';